 This fertile stretch of the California coast, roughly halfway between San Francisco and Los Angeles, has undeniable appeal, with buzz-worthy farm-to-table restaurants, celebrated wine country, historic sites, and welcoming, low-key communities, each with distinctive charms—not to mention drop-dead gorgeous settings.
 Here, coastal mountains roll into a frothy sea, with whales spouting offshore.
 Nook-and-cranny valleys cradle farms and ranches, and relaxed tasting rooms invite you to come in and relax.
 Bright sun mixes with cool fog and sea breezes—great for agricultural, and people too.
 Shorts are almost year-round attire in the region, especially on students at the campus of California Polytechnic State University (aka Cal Poly), in the hills above the city of San Luis Obispo, also home to a handsome Spanish mission.
 Beyond the city, adventures and discoveries abound.
 Look for otters on a guided kayak tour of Morro Bay.
 Shop for treasures in art galleries in funky-fun Cambria.
 Tour legendary Hearst Castle, dig for clams in Pismo Beach, or soak in mineral springs in the town of Avila Beach.

 There are plenty of ways to explore the beachy beauty of San Simeon.
 At Piedras Blancas Elephant Seal Rookery, elephant seals cover the shore.
-Head here in winter to see these extraordinary creatures (males weigh as much as 2,250 kilograms) as they bring their little ones into the world.
-The Boucher Trail starts at the rookery parking lot and extends 3 kilometres north, providing the opportunity to check out other coastal wildlife or simply admire the bluffs.
-At the end of the trail, you can see the Piedras Blancas Light Station from a distance; schedule a tour for a closer look.
+Head here in winter to see these extraordinary creatures (males weigh as much as 2,270 kgs) as they bring their little ones into the world.
+The Boucher Trail starts at the rookery parking lot and extends 3 kilometres north, providing the opportunity to check out other coastal wildlife or simply admire the cliffs.
+At the end of the path, you can see the Piedras Blancas Light Station from a distance; book a tour for a closer look.

 San Simeon’s handful of beaches offer very different delights.
 At the largest, W.R.
-Hearst Memorial State Beach, you can choose from among two dozen picnic sites, swim in the surf, or rent a kayak from Kayak Cambria for an offshore adventure.
-Arroyo Laguna is a windsurfer’s dream, with gusts regularly reaching 65 kilometres per hour.
-The pebbly Little Pico Creek is the perfect place to search for shells and explore tide pools filled with starfish, sea anemone, and shrimp.
+Hearst Memorial State Beach, you can choose from among two dozen picnic sites, swim in the surf or hire a kayak from Kayak Cambria for an offshore adventure.
+Arroyo Laguna is a windsurfer’s dream, with gusts regularly reaching 65 kilometres miles per hour.
+The pebbly Little Pico Creek is the perfect place to search for shells and explore rockpools filled with starfish, sea anemones and crustaceans.

 Whether you spend the day hiking along the beach or walking the halls of Hearst Castle, Sebastian's General Store and Cafe is the perfect place to refuel your body and relax your mind.
 Housed inside an 1850s-era landmark that originally sold goods to local whalers, the café serves up juicy burgers alongside handcrafted wines.
 Sebastian’s also doubles as a tasting room for Hearst Ranch Winery.

-The two-lane road, just off Highway 1, that leads north into Avila Beach winds through a lush oak valley and past natural mineral hot springs until—suddenly—a panorama of ocean and palm trees appears.
-This bright, sweeping view includes just a 800m of beach and a small downtown, but don’t let the size fool you: There’s a lot to do.
+The single-carriageway road, just off Highway 1, that leads north into Avila Beach winds through a lush oak valley and past natural mineral-rich hot springs until—suddenly—a panorama of ocean and palm trees appears.
+This bright, sweeping view includes just a 800m of beach and a small town centre, but don’t let its size fool you: there’s a lot to do.